My Belly Story

 Thanks to the encouragement of my wonderful teacher Mona Godfrey (who continues to teach and inspire me and has helped me with the website and took the amazing pictures of me doing yoga), some two months later I found the confidence to start teaching yoga at my office, where I now teach 2 classes a week.
 It's incredibly rewarding to teach people especially those new to yoga.
 Instead of charging a fee, I am raising money for Crohn's & Colitis UK (click here for my justGiving page).

 I furthered my training by completing a 50 hour Yin course with Sarah Lo in February 2017 which led me to enrol a Thai Yoga Massage (TYM) practitioner course with Kira Balaskas - I qualified in April 2018 and have completed the advanced course - both courses have taught me a lot about different bodies and different movements.
 Then in November 2017 I started teaching the Flow & Restore class at the Power Yoga Company which fills me with a lot of gratitude.
-I have now received my 300 hour advanced teacher of integrated yoga therapy at (the magical) Kripalu in Massachusetts, USA .
+I have now successfully completed my 300 hour advanced teacher of integrated yoga therapy at (the magical) Kripalu in Massachusetts, USA .
 I cherish the beautiful momentum of it all and I am extremely grateful.

 Yoga For Everyone